Yegor-men/tracetorch/README.md

 skip this redundant calculation for a trained model, the module also presents `TTcompile()` and `TTdecompile()`.

 But if you're dissatisfied with the range of layers, then making your own ones is also incredibly easy.
-Inheriting from `tt.Layer` (or the downstream `tt.rnn.Layer` or `tt.snn.Layer`) allows you to easily create layers that integrate with the rest of the traceTorch ecosystem: making so that their hidden states are accessible and are created to the proper shape; parameters can be compiled and initialization handles learnability, rank and/or a custom tensor; helper methods to move a target dimension in and out for accessibility.
+Inheriting from `tt.Layer` (or the downstream `tt.rnn.Layer` or `tt.snn.Layer` or `tt.ssm.Layer`) allows you to easily create layers that integrate with the rest of the traceTorch ecosystem: making so that their hidden states are accessible and are created to the proper shape; parameters can be compiled and initialization handles learnability, rank and/or a custom tensor; helper methods to move a target dimension in and out for accessibility.

 All in all, traceTorch exists to make writing, reading, debugging, and most importantly: experimenting, with recurrent networks in PyTorch to feel significantly more natural and less frustrating, while preserving (and in many cases